Truffle v5 has arrived!

 Looking towards the future we intend to add third-party plugins and hope through our fancy, improved analaytics to provide features the community needs most!

 Thank you to all who have helped make this release of Truffle possible!
-We hope you enjoy this new Truffle release and ask that you let us know if you have any suggestions or problems on our community Gitter channel or on our GitHub page!
+We hope you enjoy this new Truffle release and ask that you let us know if you have any suggestions or problems on our GitHub Discussion or GitHub issues page!